 Once the time is up, let the pot natural release for 15 minutes.
 After 15 minutes, cancel the cooking and set to warm.
 When the pressure is out of the lid and the pot has released, open the lid and set aside.

 Mix the flour in with the Half & Half to blend in a small separate bowl.
 Add the Corn Starch mixture, half and half with flour mixture to the pot.
 Set the pot on Sauté mode, again.
 Add the shredded cheese and stir well.
 Continue stirring gently until the soup thickens, just a couple of minutes.
 Turn off the sauté mode and set the pot to keep warm.
 Add fresh ground pepper and salt to taste.

-Garnish the bowls with fresh herbs, such as parsley.
+Garnish the bowls with fresh herbs, such as parsley or sprinkle with additional shredded cheese.
 We like to serve it with a warmed baguette and butter or oyster crackers.
 Enjoy!